Love must be sincere. Hate what is evil; cling to what is good.

 God honors faith that is genuine and sincere. “… without faith it is impossible to please God…” (Hebrews 11:6) “… anyone who comes to him must believe that he exists and that he rewards those who earnestly seek him.”

 Do you believe that?
-Do you believe intellectually and from the heart He exists?
-Do you believe He rewards those who earnestly seek Him?
+Do you believe intellectually and from the heart He exists, and that He rewards those who earnestly seek Him?

 Notice the operative word “earnestly.”
 Our faith must not only involve intellectual ascent but earnest pursuit of His divine involvement in our lives.
 Faith is not passive but active resulting in changed behavior and good works. “… faith without deeds is dead.”
 (James 2:26)